Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Change the TombManyGraves timestamp to be ordered consistently (Universal Tweaks).
 - When waking from a bed, if the chat had text keep the chat open (Universal Tweaks).
 - Improve the performance of Advancement checks (Universal Tweaks).
+- Allow leaving OpenBlocks inventories to be done with the inventory key (default: `e`) instead of only escape (OpenBlocks Reopened).
+- Allow Elevators to teleport to elevators of other colors (OpenBlocks Reopened).
+- Make holding Shift while standing above an OpenBlocks XP Drain to increase the speed of draining (OpenBlocks Reopened).
+- Make the OpenBlocks Hang Glider only bne affected by weather if it is exposed to the weather (OpenBlocks Reopened).

 ## Text and Quest Updates:

 - Fix some typos in a few quests - Hatchs -> Hatches (217), Becuase -> Because (408), and -> an (1731).
+- Add information about holding Shift increasing transfer rate of XP drain.
+- Remove the custom enchantment descriptions in English for OpenBlocks enchantments, as they are part of OpenBlocks Reopened.

 ## Texture Transformations: